mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/front-end.md

 ![Integrated Javacript Editor](attachments/monaco.gif)
 {{% /image_container %}}

-Developers can also used their preferred IDE to edit the code outside of Mendix Studio Pro, if preferred, and the files are kept in sync.
+Developers can also used their preferred IDE to edit the code outside of Mendix Studio Pro, if preferred.
+The files will be kept in sync.

-For more information, see the [Write JavaScript Actions](https://docs.mendix.com/howto/extensibility/write-javascript-actions) how-to in the Mendix documentation.
+For more information, see [How to Write JavaScript Actions](https://docs.mendix.com/howto/extensibility/write-javascript-actions) in the Mendix documentation.

-### 4.3 Distribtion
+### 4.3 Distribution

-You can version pluggable widgets and pluggable nanoflow actions and upload them to the Mendix (Private) App Store so that other developers can easily use them.
-It is also possible to share widgets/actions manually or embed them in (company) starter apps.
+You can version pluggable widgets as well as pluggable nanoflow actions and upload them to your private Mendix App Store so that other developers in your company can easily use them.
+It is also possible to share widgets/actions manually or embed them in company starter apps.

 ## 5 Does Mendix Support Multilingual Apps?